 Did you know that up to 10% of all pregnant women experience prenatal depression?
-And the chances are that their number is much higher since not all of them seek professional help.
+And the chances are that the number is much higher since not all of them seek professional help.

-Some women think it is only baby blues.
+Some women think it’s only baby blues.
 Others say it’s hormonal and it will go away.
 Others feel something is wrong but are ashamed to admit to feeling this way.

-In many cases, women feel societal pressure to rejoice in their situation, to glow, to feel blessed and happy all the time.
+In many cases, women feel pressure from society to rejoice in their situation, to glow, to feel blessed and happy all the time.

 So many changes can take a toll on even the strongest of us, and the unconscionable lack of support for expectant and new parents in the U.S. has a lot to do with how happy women are before and after they have kids.

-But let us try to shed some light on the issue.
+But let’s try to shed some light on the issue.

 WHAT IS PRENATAL DEPRESSION?

-It is difficult to notice changes in the context of pregnancy.
-And it is even harder when it’s your first pregnancy.
+It’s difficult to notice changes in the context of pregnancy.
+It is even harder when it’s your first pregnancy.